 You sense it from the inner soul, by gut sensations and ah-ha moments.

 Capturing these moments means spending some time in thought, meditation, contemplation.

-The sensations of pain, resulting with the swinging back of my arm, jerking my shoulder all happening in a three second episode, continued with hours of lingering thought.
+The sensations of pain, resulting in the swinging back of my arm, jerking my shoulder all happening in a three-second episode, continued with hours of lingering thought.
 How does one moment spend hours taking over the thinking processes?

 For me, I suppose, it came as a gift: I can write about the neurons, the trauma, the connections, and bring awareness to the ever changing brain and mind connection.

 I put on my Calm app and began listening to the soft, water drops and gentle music intertwined with birds chirping and singing.
 The more I listened the more my mind settled, the more my brain relaxed.

 I am no longer stuck in the cycle I found myself previously.
 My mind is calmer, my thinking clearer, and my grace returned.
 Quiet time and reflection go together.